United Kingdom

 • Recommended Biosecurity Practices:

-• Avoid moving infected plant material off-site without proper disposal protocols.
+• Avoid transporting infected material without proper disposal.

 Oak Processionary Moth (Thaumetopoea processionea)